astropy/astropy/docs/table/mixin_columns.rst

 as |Table| except that |Quantity| is the default for any data column with a defined unit.

+If you take advantage of the |Quantity| infrastructure in your analysis then
+|QTable| is the preferred way to create tables with units.
+If instead you use
+table column units more as a descriptive label then the plain |Table| class is probably the best class to use.

-To illustrate we first create a standard |Table| where we supply as input a
+To illustrate these concepts we first create a standard |Table| where we supply as input a
 |Time| object and a |Quantity| object with units of ``m / s``.
 In this case
 the quantity is converted to a |Column| (which has a ``unit`` attribute but does not have all the features of a |Quantity|)::